Shop Like A Canadian!

 - Local lamb – there’s great lamb from one coast to the other, some of it feasting on salt grasses, while others bounding through vineyards trimming the grape vines.

-- Wild game…from a northern neighbour’s freezer – rabbit, moose, caribou.
+- Wild game…Labrador hare, Newfoundland moose, Quebec seal…but for much of Canada wild game has to be from a northern neighbour’s freezer – rabbit, moose, caribou.

 - Good Back Bacon – love the handmade products at local butcher shops.

 - Poultry – Because chicken and turkey are ‘supply managed’ the chances are that most of it is Canadian.
-It must be labelled.
+It must be labeled.

 - Quail, squab, pheasant…even wild turkey if you’re lucky.